PetrKryslUCSD/FinEtoolsDDMethods.jl/docs/issues-and-ideas.md

 -- Could one do the global solve only every few iterations?

 -- Is there any penalty involved in waiting for Isend?
 Could we use only a "free" instead?
+Done: free is used for the sends.

 -- Could this pattern be beneficial?
 ```julia